aws-amplify/amplify-data/e2e-TEST-COVERAGE.md

 | React Natives            | 	⚠️      |

 Legend:
-- ✅ Fully supported and tested
+- ✅ Fully covered by e2e tests
-- ⚠️ Partial support or in progress
+- ⚠️ Partial e2e test coverage or in progress
-- N/A Not applicable or not planned for support
+- N/A Not applicable or not planned

 ## Notes

-- Click on the icons in the table to view relevant tests or configuration files.
+- Click on the icons in the table to view relevant e2e test configurations or workflows.